Disentangling data contributions to the precision measurement of the largest leptonic mixing angle: Acknowledgements

 \section{Acknowledgements}

+S. Cao would like to thank Neutrino Group, IPNS, KEK for their hospitality and support during his visit.
 Phan To Quyen was funded by the Master, PhD Scholarship Programme of Vingroup Innovation Foundation (VINIF), code VINIF.2023.TS.095.
 The research of S. Cao and N. T. H. Van is funded by the National Foundation for Science and Technology Development (NAFOSTED) of Vietnam under Grant No. 103.99-2023.144.